 4. There Are a Lot of Scammers About

 You have to be incredibly careful when you’re just getting started as a freelance blogger.
 There are a lot of so-called “clients” out there, promising you the world before taking you for every last penny.

 In fact, I’ve recently heard about “clients” who post an advertisement via job boards, get you to contact them on Skype, and then send you malware in the form of a zip file that supposedly contains “writing guidelines” for the project.
 It’s horrific that there are so many people out there who don’t care about others and want to jeopardise everything that someone else has worked for, but it happens a lot.

-Chase your invoices, make sure you always have a contract, and trust your instincts.
+Be sure to chase your invoices, always have a contract in place prior to starting any work with a new client, and trust your instincts.
 If something seems too good to be true, it probably is.

-6. This is the best job that I’ve ever had.
+6. This is the Best Job I’ve Ever Had

-I might be biased, but being a freelance writer is the best job in the world – and, as it stands, I never want to do anything else.
-This is my true calling in life.
-I love it with everything I have and everything that I am.
+Even so, I’ve never been more convinced that being a freelance blogger is the best job in the world – although I might be a little biased.
+As it stands, I never want to do anything else for a career.
+I feel like this is my true calling in life and I love it with everything I have and everything that I am.

 And if you’re as passionate about freelance blogging as I am, you can make a living from it too.
 Here’s to the next six months! 🙂

 What are the lessons you learned during your first six months of freelance blogging?
 Let me know in the comments!